a-baranowska/Pokemonlvl50calc/README.md

 - **Level Determination**: Displays your current level based on your total XP.
 - **XP Progress Bar**: Visualizes your progress toward level 50 with an animated bar.
 - **Avg Daily XP**: Calculates your average daily XP earnings.
-- **Time Estimation**: Calculates how long it will take to reach level 50 based on your current XP rate in days and years.
+- **Time Estimation**: Calculates how long it will take to reach level 50 based on your current XP rate in days.
 ---

 ## Usage